martinmkrtchian/Final-Autoresearch/program.md

 4. Compare the new `val_roc_auc` to the current best.
    - If improved: **KEEP** the change, note the new best.
    - If worse or TIMEOUT: **REVERT** `model.py` to the previous version.
+5. Calculate the ROC-AUC on the test_data.csv dataset
-5. Repeat from step 1.
+6. Repeat from step 1.
 Try **at least 15 different ideas**.

 After all iterations:
 1. Run `python prepare.py` → generates `performance.png`
-2. Run `python evaluate_test.py` → scores best model on validation subset
-3. Print a summary table of all experiments (kept / discarded / timeout)
+2. Print a summary table of all experiments (kept / discarded / timeout)

 ---
 ## An important note